angelicavera/NYC-Motorcycle-Collisions/README.md

 <h3>Seasonal and Time-of-Day Patterns:</h3>

 <ul>
   <li>The majority of accidents occur during the warmer months, weekends, and rush hours.
-To avoid such risk, opting for rides in cooler months, weekdays, and morning hours can help reduce the risk.</li>
+Opting for rides in cooler months, weekdays, and morning hours can help reduce the risk.</li>
 </ul>

 <h3>Injury Risk:</h3>